astrophena/gen/README.md

    gen [global options] command [command options] [arguments...]

 VERSION:
-   0.2.4
+   0.3.1

 COMMANDS:
-   build, b   Performs a one off site build create, c  Creates a new site in the provided directory serve, s   Builds site and serves it locally remove, r  Removes all generated files help, h    Shows a list of commands or help for one command
+   build, b   Perform a one-off site build clean, c   Remove all generated files server, s  Start local HTTP server new, n     Create a new site help, h    Shows a list of commands or help for one command

 GLOBAL OPTIONS: